 Shortcut button for max front and rear fan speed, defrost servo to windscreen only, foot well servo closed, A/C ON and max temperature. (mixer servos open, fresh air servo closed)

 A/C switch (snowflake)

 Enables the A/C compressor and the condenser fan to cool the incoming fresh (or recirculated cabin) air.
 Desired cabin temperature is set by the temperature control.

 Shortcut button for A/C compressor enable, max front fan speed, minimum temperature, mixer servos closed, fresh air servo closed, recirculation flap open, and no air to foot well and defrost nozzles (maximum cool air to the manually controlled air nozzles)

 Fresh air servo close and the recirculation flap opens.
 This is a vacuum operated flap actuator in the 993 and spring loaded flap in the 964.

-Controls the opening and closing of the defrost and foot well flap servos.
+Controls the opening and closing of the foot well flap.

 CCU control mechanisms

 The cabin air temperature is constantly measured by a sensor in the CCU front and the desired temperature is set by the user.
 The temperature on the air coming out of the dashboard nozzles are controlled by adjusting the amount of fresh or A/C cooled air as well as heated air from the engine exhaust heat exchangers.
 The resulting air temperature is obtained by adjusting the opening of the fresh air flap and the two mixer flaps.
 The CCU fan motor operation is supervised and logged by the CCU.
 The CCU temperature sensor and fan must be clean and working, see chapter Air temperature decrease over time problem in our HVAC faults page.